ghiggi/gpm_api/docs/source/00_introduction.rst

 - PPS Near-Real-Time Data: `<https://jsimpsonhttps.pps.eosdis.nasa.gov/text/>`_

 Please note that the Near-Real-Time (``NRT``) products are available only on the PPS and for a limited time period, typically 5-6 days.
+An exception occurs for the :ref:`IMERG Early Run and Late Run products <imerg_precipitation>` which are available over the entire TRMM/GPM timespan both on PPS and GES DISC data archives.
 The Research (``RS``) products are instead available on both the PPS and GES DISC with a delay of 2-3 days from NRT.

 The Japanese `JAXA G-Portal <https://gportal.jaxa.jp/gpr/?lang=en>`_ facilitates the retrieval of additional data,